 The prophet Micah reminds us of what we have been asked to do: "act justly, love tenderly, walk humbly with your God" (Micah 6:8).
 If our preaching truth does not begin with a humble walk with God and end with us working compassionately for justice, then our preaching will be nothing more than edifying words and deeds, and not the truth the world so desperately needs to hear.

-[Dominican Sr. Carol J. Dempsey is professor of biblical studies at the University of Portland, Oregon.
+[Sr. Carol J. Dempsey of the Dominican Sisters of Caldwell, New Jersey, is professor of biblical studies at the University of Portland, Oregon.
 She earned her doctorate in biblical studies from the Catholic University of America in Washington, D.C., where she studied both Old and New Testament and biblical languages.
 She was a research fellow at Yale University from 1986-1989 and is the author of eight books, and edited three books in the Liturgical Press' Wisdom Bible Commentary Series.]